Pompeii Forum -

 • The Basilica - a building dedicated to administering justice and for business negotiations and transactions.

-• Eumachia - this building could possible have served as a wool market and was built and financed by the priestess Eumachia.
+• Eumachia - this building could have served as a wool market and was built and financed by the priestess Eumachia.

 • Macellum - the city's main food market.